venkataraokadari/conversational-agent-application-starter-kit/README.md

  * **TODO:**

 ### Reference information
-Here are some links with more information about the services and links to other Application Starter Kits.
+The following links provide more information about the Dialog and Natural Language Classifier services, including tutorials on using those services:

 ##### Dialog